You are interested in a certification, but don’t have time to attend a training course?

 The amount of preparation required will naturally depend on your level of experience within the particular area.

-As you can see below, there is a wealth of literature available to aid your exam preparation.
+As you can see below, there is a wealth of literature available to aid your preparation.

 CPRE Foundation Level